-- Details of existing and permitted unit types within a 10-minute walk of the proposed development. - A detailed breakdown of the proposed unit type and size including a percentage split between 1/2/3+ bed units which in the case of apartments (and duplexes) shall generally be in accordance with Table 12.1. - A site and/or floor plans that clearly identify proposed units that: - Are designed and located having regard to the needs of older people and/or persons with a disability. - Are designed having regard to the concept of lifetime adaptable and/or multigenerational homes. - A statement outlining how the scheme has been designed for the needs of older people/ or persons with a disability and or lifetime homes.
+- Details of existing and permitted unit types within a 10-minute walk of the proposed development. - A detailed breakdown of the proposed unit type and size including a percentage split between 1/2/3+ bed units which in the case of apartments (and duplexes) shall generally be in accordance with Table 12.1. - A site and/or floor plans that clearly identify proposed units that: - Are designed and located having regard to the needs of older people and/or persons with a disability. - Are designed having regard to the concept of lifetime adaptable and/or multigenerational homes. - A statement outlining how the scheme has been designed for the needs of older people and / or persons with a disability and / or lifetime homes. - No more than 10% of the total number of units in any private residential development may comprise of two-bedroom three-person apartment types.